mromanello/hucitlib/docs/index.rst

 - information about the canonical citation structure of ancient works.

-``hucitlib`` relies on `SuRF <https://pythonhosted.org/SuRF/>`_ , a Python Object RDF Mapper library, so as to In order to make the knowledge base as much as possible easy to use programmatically. `SuRF <https://pythonhosted.org/SuRF/>`_ works similarly to Object-relation mappers (such as SQLAlchemy) with the main difference that Python objects are mapped to contents of a triples store rather than of a database.
-This allows for programmatic interaction with the knowledge base, and makes it possible to hide away certain complexities of the underlying data model.
+``hucitlib`` relies on `SuRF <https://pythonhosted.org/SuRF/>`_ , a Python Object RDF Mapper library, so as to In order to make the knowledge base as much as possible easy to use programmatically (read more here).

 If you are using ``hucitlib`` as part of your research, please cite the `following paper <http://ceur-ws.org/Vol-2014/paper-01.pdf>`_: